krishnr/Priv/README.md

 ## Server

-To start server, in ~/server directory, run:
+To start server, simply run `./run.sh start`

-$ FLASK_APP=server.py flask run
- * Serving Flask app "server"
- * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
+Use the `-h` or `--help` flags to view more information about the run script.